4 Steps to Help You Live With An Alcoholic Partner

 - Neglecting hobbies and responsibilities.

-- Experiencing issues in their relationships or at their job.
+- Experiencing issues in relationships or at work.

-- Alcohol tolerance (your partner may become a “functioning alcoholic”).
+- A high alcohol tolerance (your partner may become a “functioning alcoholic”).

 Step 1: Educate Yourself About Alcohol Use Disorder